haberdashPI/vscode-master-key/notes.md

 9. Translate selection utility tests to new build setup
 10. Get CI working for all tests in selection utilities
 11. continue the quest for better test coverage if necessary

+Quick wins not addressed above:
+- visual documentation improvements
+    - the visual documentation could show a hint about the command to toggle between binding modifiers (and show the default key binding)
+    - currently keybindings are sorted from highest to lowest frequency modifiers across all modes.
+This should really be a feature per mode, so that the most relevant bindings for a given mode are visible immediately.
+    - visual documentation could highlighlt the most recently pressed key in the same way that status bar shows the most recently pressed binding